 March 5 (Reuters) - (The following statement was released by the rating agency)

 Fitch Ratings has affirmed Brit Insurance Holdings B.V.'s Long-term Issuer Default Rating (IDR) at 'BBB+' with a Stable Outlook and its subordinated notes at 'BB+'.

 KEY RATING DRIVERS

-The affirmations and Stable Outlook reflect the solid financial profile of the Brit group (Brit), which is supported by a strong level of risk-adjusted capitalisation and strong underlying earnings.
-The group reported an overall profit before tax for 2012 of GBP99.8m (2011 (restated): GBP52.9m).
-The reported combined ratio, excluding FX effects, was 93.2% (2011: 99.6%), which reflects the relatively benign catastrophe activity in the year compared with 2011.
-Brit incurred a 5.9 percentage point impact from catastrophe claims in 2012 (2011: 15.1 percentage points).
-Fitch views as positive the fact that the group reported an improvement of 4.5 percentage points in the attritional claims ratio to 51.9% over the same period.
+The affirmations also reflect the solid financial profile of Brit, which is supported by a strong level of risk-adjusted capitalisation and underlying earnings.
+The group reported an overall profit after tax for 2013 of GBP101.7m (2012: GBP84.7m).
+The reported combined ratio, excluding FX effects, was 85.2% (2012: 93.2%), which was assisted by the continued benign catastrophe environment.

 Key rating triggers for a downgrade include failure by Brit to maintain financial leverage and capitalisation at levels at least commensurate with the current ratings.
 Any marked shift towards a more risky investment portfolio could lead to negative rating pressure.

 Fitch views a rating upgrade as unlikely in the near term.
-Over the longer term, key triggers for a rating upgrade would be a marked and sustained improvement in earnings, coupled with capitalisation commensurate with a better-than-current rating level.
+Over the longer term, key triggers for a rating upgrade would be an increase in the size and scale of the company, as well as maintenance of current underwriting performance, coupled with capitalisation commensurate with a better-than-current rating level.